jstonge/hello-research-groups/docs/models/gbms.md

 ## V. Discussion

 <ul class="task-list">
-  <li><input type="checkbox"><em>Big claim I never know where to pu</em>: group-based models are useful because we coarse-grained a system into a natural level to explain human behaviors.
+  <li><input type="checkbox"><em>Big claim I never know where to put</em>: group-based models are useful because we coarse-grained a system into a natural level to explain human behaviors.
 This runs against our (WEIRD) biases of favoring individuals, or nodes, over groups</li>
 </ul>

-Famous last words
+Famous last words.